KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GooglePhotos by hermanho](https://github.com/hermanho/MMM-GooglePhotos)

+1. `Recommendation: lint.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `axios` in file `GPhotos.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `GPhotos.js`: Replace it with built-in fetch.
-2. Typo: Found `Magic Mirror` in file `INSTALL.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `INSTALL.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
-4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: No lint script found in package.json.
+6. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)

 1. Information: There are updates for 4 dependencie(s):
-   - @eslint/js   ^9.9.0  →  ^9.21.0
+   - @eslint/js   ^9.9.0  →  ^9.22.0
-   - eslint       ^9.9.0  →  ^9.21.0
+   - eslint       ^9.9.0  →  ^9.22.0
    - globals     ^15.9.0  →  ^16.0.0
    - prettier      3.3.3  →    3.5.3